Win The Business Game with Global OKR Best Practices

 - 3. Transparency – When the alignment to other OKRs, all relevant key results, and tasks linked thereto are visible to all involved team members it helps them to iterate on their OKRs in an effective way and to understand the ‘bigger picture’.

 - 4. Weekly check-ins.
 Weekly Check-ins allow you to have ‘your finger on the pulse’ of OKRs.
-By updating all the elements of an OKR, such as the progress on key results empowers you to be proactive in resolving any challenges and to capture all relevant learnings related to OKRs.
+Updating all the elements of an OKR, such as the progress on key results, empowers you to proactively resolve any challenges and capture all relevant learnings related to OKRs.
+Weekly Check-ins are the OKR best practice that requires discipline and consistency.

 Companies and teams tend to become reactive over time in relation to OKRs when they do not regularly conduct check-ins resulting in a loss of momentum.